-For this reason, you must make sure the dough is tightly covered either with a lid or plastic wrap.
+For this reason, you must make sure the dough is tightly covered, either with a lid or plastic wrap.

 When can Pizza Dough be Left out Overnight?

 If you’re going to use the dough in a few hours, there is nothing to worry about.
-But if you’re going to consume it on the coming day, you should know the proper methods of storing the dough.
+But if you’re going to consume it on a coming day, you should know the proper methods of storing the dough.

 You cannot store the dough outside if any following possibilities match your condition.

 Don’t leave pizza dough out if your home is warm.